Tutorial: Rotate API keys

 API key credentials

 API key credentials can generate up to two valid API keys at a time, known as API key 1 and API key 2.
-The keys share identital privileges and item access, but their expiration dates are set individually.
+The keys share identital and item access, but their expiration dates are set individually.
 By staggering the expiration dates of the two API keys, API key credentials can be used to keep an application running indefinitely.

 This tutorial explains how to rotate between an API key 1 and API key 2 in a deployed application.
 This workflow is necessary for applications in production environments, such as live websites or apps published to the app store.
 Using this method, API keys can be rotated in deployed applications without any application downtime.